 In a small business venture, it is usually believed that it is alright to generate financial reports on a quarterly or perhaps a bi-annual schedule.
 Nevertheless, monthly financial statements help in demonstrating to investors that you are meticulously keeping track of your business earnings and spending.

 If you do not generate financial reports on a monthly basis, the chances are that you may have a negative account balance just because you took care of expenses blindly and forgetting to update your income statement.
 Invoices to be paid by the business might get overlooked, and it could result in the negative credibility of your business.
 It may terminate your contracts with the vendors.
 Business growth may also impede or perhaps considerably drop.

 Having to pay for business expenses from your own pocket may ultimately make your business appear stronger with regards to cash flow than it indeed is.
 It is crucial that you keep details of all those small expenses in order to get an actual picture of where exactly your small business stands in terms of financials.

 Keeping track of receipts and maintaining them methodically is amongst the significant challenges faced by small business owners nowadays.
 To overcome this problem, ensure that you organize all the paperwork in a proper manner and keep them someplace safe since a lot of accounting aspects depend on accurate management of expenses.

-A quality accounting software can prove to be useful in this endeavor.
+Quality accounting software can prove to be useful in this endeavor.
 With regards to the storage, you can save all the documents offline; however, maintaining the data in the cloud is a far better way as a result of easy accessibility, and increased security and safety.
 Take a picture or scan the paper receipt or invoice and upload it to the account in your ledger or store on a cloud platform.
-There are a lot of cloud-based accounting software programs available in the marketing nowadays, such as QuickBooks, Xero etc. They can help you keep your financial paperwork safe and accessible at all times.
+There are a lot of cloud-based accounting software programs available in marketing nowadays, such as QuickBooks, Xero etc. They can help you keep your financial paperwork safe and accessible at all times.

 Poor Payroll Management: